 What combination of these traits among the employees make up the culture?
-For more on this topic, read Anatomy of a Company Culture and Why It Should Matter to You.
+For more on this topic, read my article on Unconscious Bias – How to Identify and Address it in the Workplace.

 Once you have determined the core values and culture of your organization/client organization, what should you ask any potential candidates that want to be part of your little slice of the universe?